ATLANTA'S #1 ENTREPRENEURSHIP CAMP

 B.CAMP: GIRLS All of the learning and fun of our B.camp program, but tailored just for girls.
 Sessions feature all-female Investor Panels on Pitch Day, specific venues packed with great female role models, and additional lady boss success stories to learn from as our girls work toward launching a real business.

 B.CAMP: SOCIAL ENTREPRENEURSHIP We believe that business is a powerful force for good.
-During our B.camp Social Entrepreneurship session we will immerse our students into the main ways that entrepreneurs can create positive social change: for-profit with giveback, B-corp, and non-profit organizations.
-We will explore the pros and cons of each option through real-life case studies, and provide an introduction to topics such as 501c3 registration, donor management, and Board development.
-Students will work in small teams during the week to launch their own social venture (either for or non-profit).
+During our B.camp Social Entrepreneurship session we will immerse our students into socially-conscious business models: for-profit with giveback, B-corp, and non-profit organizations.
+We will explore the pros and cons of each option through case studies and speakers, and provide an introduction to topics such as 501c3 registration, fundraising, and Board development.
+Students will work in small teams to launch their own social venture (either for or non-profit) at end of week.

 SEE B.CAMP IN ACTION